g-jgreen/documentation/content/iothubs/aws.md

 To register your device, you need to create a thing AWS IoT Core.

-1. Choose `manage` under IoT Core.
+1. Choose `Manage` under IoT Core.
   * If you don't have a thing yet, choose `Register a thing`.
 ![no-things-yet](/features/iothubs/no-things-yet.png)
   * If you have a thing, choose `Create`.